Ydigit/SearchEngineWb/README.md

 ### `To run SearchEngineWb locally, follow these steps:`

-Clone this repository to your local machine.
+Clone this repository to your local machine. \n
     clone https://github.com/Ydigit/SearchEngineWb
 Navigate to the project directory in your terminal.
 Run npm install to install dependencies.